 IMPORTANT: Never give any kind of honey to a child under one year of age, since an infant’s immature immune system can’t effectively deactivate the botulinum spores that may grow and produce toxins.

-Raw honey is not clear like processed honey, but opaque and often lighter in color.
-It’s also solid at room temperature, but melts nicely on warm food.
+Raw honey is not as clear as processed honey, sometimes opaque and lighter in color.
+It may be also solid at room temperature but melts nicely on warm food.
 Raw honey is delicious on toasted English muffins, in peanut butter sandwiches, on oatmeal, in hot tea and in almost any food with which you would typically use sugar.
 Tart fruit sweetened with raw honey and then cooked down makes a delicious topping for waffles and pancakes.
-Because it is sweeter than sugar, the amount of honey that you use can be reduced by 25% to 50% when substituted for sugar.
-In baked goods, the oven temperature can be lowered by 25 degrees to prevent over-browning.
+Because it is sweeter than sugar, the amount of honey that you use can be reduced by 25% when substituted for sugar.
+In baked goods, the oven temperature should be lowered by 25 degrees to prevent over-browning.
 If you are using more than 1 cup of honey in a recipe that requires baking, decrease the liquids in the recipe by one-fourth of the stated amount and add ½ teaspoon of baking soda.
 These Flourless Peanut Butter Chocolate Swirl Cookies (sweetened with raw honey and made with beans instead of flour) are delicious.
-Also try Rachel Ray’s Honey-Mustard Sesame Chicken Planks.
+Also, try Rachel Ray’s Honey-Mustard Sesame Chicken Planks.

 Despite agave nectar’s very low glycemic index of 17, it didn’t pan out to be the healthy sweetener that we all hoped for since it seems to increase unhealthy visceral fat (fat inside your abdomen) and to increase insulin resistance in a similar fashion to high-fructose corn syrup.